Huahujing: Destruction of copies

 In 705, the Emperor Zhongzong of Tang prohibited distribution of the text.

 Emperors of China occasionally organized debates between Buddhists and Taoists, and granted political favor to the winners.
-An emperor ordered all copies to be destroyed in the 13th century after Taoists lost a debate with Buddhists.
+The Mongol Khan Mongke ordered all copies to be destroyed in the 13th century after Taoists lost a debate with Buddhists.

 Dunhuang manuscript

 Parts of chapters 1, 2, 8 and 10 have been discovered among the Dunhuang manuscripts, recovered from the Mogao Caves near Dunhuang and preserved in the Taisho Tripitaka, manuscript 2139.

 Estimated dates for the manuscript range from around the late 4th or early 5th century to the 6th century CE Northern Celestial Masters.

-Its contents have no direct relation to later oral texts available in English.
+Its contents have no direct relation to later oral texts produced in English.

-Oral tradition

-The work is said to have survived in oral tradition.
-A full translation into English by the Taoist priest Hua-Ching Ni was published in 1979.
-He claimed to have derived his translation from the preservation of the Huahujing through oral tradition, having been handed down through generations of Taoist priests.

-Hua-Ching Ni's translation contains exactly the same number of chapters, 81, as his translation of the Tao Te Ching although it is slightly longer.
-It takes the form of a narrative question-and-answer dialogue between a disciple Prince and his learned Master.
-Thematically the text covers much of the original ground of the Tao Te Ching elucidating on the concept of the Tao.
-However it goes much further in elaborating the relationship of Taoism to other aspects of traditional Chinese culture such as holistic medicine, feng shui, tai chi and the I Ching, not all of which existed in the time of Laozi.
-It also gives more detailed advice on Taoist philosophy, meditation and other practices.
-It also includes some reinterpretation for the modern world, for example it refers to the four fundamental forces of modern physics, giving their individual modern names and relating them to the four fundamental forces identified in Taoist philosophy.